paulshubham96/Wireless_Communications/README.md

 Video Lectures can be availed from https://onlinecourses.nptel.ac.in/noc23_ee79/preview

-We shall post tutorials and other relevant materials either here, or the course webpage
+We shall post tutorials and other relevant materials either here, or the course webpage We shall also post links to recorded tutorial sessions as and when they are recorded.